quantori/nsaph-platform-docs/docs/_sources/common/cms/doc/Medicare.md.txt

 ## Combining raw files into a single view

-Once all raw files are ingested into teh database they are combined into two views:
+Once all raw files are ingested into the database they are combined into two views:

 1. Patient summary (aka MBSF, aka Beneficiary summary)